Wesley09/Wesley09.github.io/_posts/2017-04-29-MiniMoD_20170429_Final_logandsdtv-(MINIMOD V4)-s7273t.markdown

-        - A ROM só irá intalar com esta "RECOVERY" do Link a cima.
+        - A ROM só irá instalar com esta "RECOVERY" do Link a cima.